Gyuwon-Jung93/CycleHub/README.md

 ![Logo](https://github.com/ChristianKeogh/CycleHub/assets/148101801/7fcfc16d-947e-43ba-b9d4-f7f2bd70058a)

-Myself and two classmates made this website to create a journey planner for users of Dublin Bikes.
+This website was created as a journey planner for users of Dublin Bikes.
 The stack used is as following:

 HTML, CSS, JS, Flask, AWS, SQLalchemy, a Linear Regression predictive model, OpenWeather API, and Google Maps API.